nurzhanme/Meditatr/README.md

 ```
 NOTE: Command MUST be executed where model class located

-Let's assume there is a model class with following structure'
+Let's assume there is a model class with following structure

 ```c#